 Although based in Los Angeles, CIT offers comprehensive French language services including interpretation, translation and transcription, 24 hours a day, 7 days a week, worldwide.
-Our interpreters and translators are native speakers who have been screened, certified, have provided credentials, field tested, and kept up to date with developments in both English and the French language through means such as lectures, conferences, and travel.
-CIT’s French language interpreters and translators possess in depth knowledge of the French language, as well as of the culture and history of the French people, allowing them to provide informed and complete interpretation and translation.
+Our interpreters and translators are native speakers who have been screened and certified, have provided credentials, have been field tested, and have kept up to date with developments in both English and the French language through means such as lectures, conferences, and travel.
+CIT’s French language interpreters and translators possess in-depth knowledge of the French language, as well as of the culture and history of the French people, allowing them to provide informed and complete interpretation and translation.

 The French Language

 The French language, which is probably known as the most romantic language in the world, is spoken by approximately 275 million people worldwide.
 French had been the official language of about 25 countries worldwide at the start of the 21st century.
 Some of these countries include France, Corsica, Canada, Belgium, Switzerland, and Monaco along with several countries in Africa such as Morocco, Tunisia and Cameroon.
 French is also spoken in the US, UK, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Congo (Brazzaville/Kinshasa), Cote d’Ivoire (Ivory Coast), Djibouti, Equatorial Guinea, Gabon, Madagascar, Malia, Mauritania, Niger, Rwanda, Senegal and Togo.
 Other countries such as Vietnam, Laos, Cambodia and creole French speakers use standard French.
 Additionally, many countries around the world have French immersion schools, teaching students entirely in French.